Best Podcast Mixers for Professional Audio Recording in 2026

 The PodTrak P8 also comes with a touchscreen so you can make simple edits on the go.
 This includes splitting, trimming, or adjusting audio without the need for a DAW.

 Keep in mind the ZOOM PodTrak P8 comes with an audio interface mode so you can livestream your podcast if desired.
-Just know these features come at a price — this is one of the most expensive mixers on our list.
+Just know these features come at a price.
+This is one of the most expensive mixers on our list.

 You can read our full breakdown of the ZOOM PodTrak P8 here.